applicaster/developer.applicaster.com/book/ui-builder/android/family-interface.md

 </details>

-`<Family>` is top level tag that contains family name and all attributes that apply to top level of ComponentMetaData.
+`<Family>` is a top level tag that contains family name and all attributes that apply to the top level of ComponentMetaData.
 `<Components>` is a list of UI Builder components.
 `<Cell>` describes properties of a components' CellStyle, e.g "LIST_1".